Crunch-io/webdocs/crunch/crunch_combining-datasets.md

 ![](images/CombineDSSelectVar.png)

 By default, only the variable selected in step 1 will be selected, but you can select any number of variables that appear in at least one of the selected datasets.
-Since the union of all variables in multiple datasets can be quite long, this list can be filtered in a couple of ways:
+Since the set of all variables across many datasets can be quite long, this list can be filtered in a couple of ways:

 * Use the **Filter variables** input to search for specific variables that you want to include.

 * Set **Minimum dataset matches** to set a minimum number of datasets that a variable must appear in to be displayed in the list.
 The list can also be sorted by this attribute by clicking the **Datasets** column header.

-Note that variables are matched by alias, so as described above, you should assure that the variables you wish to select match on alias.

-Once you have selected the variables you want to use, click **Next**.
+Once you have selected the variables you want to keep, click **Next**.

 ### 4. Set the dataset name and optionally create new variables